 Contrarily, off-market consists of properties on and off the market.
 It encompasses the nation’s entire pool of properties, listed and unlisted.
 So, no matter what your role is, there are more options to explore.

-Office Space For Sale
+Office Space For Sale or Lease

 Off-Market Office Space

-One benefit of off-market deal-making is that you are likely to beat the competition to a high-demand asset.
+Another benefit of off-market deal-making is that you are likely to beat the competition to a high-demand asset.

 Searching off-market also grants you more flexibility and opens your range of scope, rather than only targeting properties currently listed for sale.

-Find Office Space with Reonomy
+Find Off Market Office Space with Reonomy

 Search by Geography

-Search for office space opportunities based on the geography of your focus.
+Maybe you want to find office space in a specific market.
+Similar to the asset type filters, you can search for office space opportunities based on the geography of your focus.

 Use the Location tab to search most relevant to your objectives, including filtering by street address, zip code, county, city, and state.
 Alternatively, scroll through the interactive map areas that are within your focus.
 Click on parcels to uncover office space opportunities.